This is a step-by-step guide to help you connect Instagram Insights to Google Data Studio to automate your social media reports.

 We can set up our Instagram pages report on Google Data Studio by navigating all its fields, metrics, and dimensions available.

-The way we see Google Data Studio is that it’s a canvas where you drop any type of chart, combining any sort of metrics and dimensions.
+We see Google Data Studio as a canvas where you drop any type of chart, combining any metrics and dimensions.

-The metrics are the numerical values, like followers, reach, and engagements; dimensions are how you break down the metrics, like by date, by country, by post, etc.
+The metrics are the numerical values, like followers, reach, and engagements; dimensions are how you break down the metrics, like by date, country, post, etc.

 If it’s your very first time with Data Studio, I would recommend you to check this resource to create your first Google Data Studio report.

-To help you navigate through the Instagram metrics, I would recommend watching this tutorial on creating charts and graphs.
+To help you navigate the Instagram metrics, I recommend watching this tutorial on creating charts and graphs.

 Instagram account dimensions